ChooSeongho/WirelessNetwork/README.md

 press that, you can select the file want transmit.

-The client sends the file 50 bytes at a time. so, please select a file at small size.
+The client sends the file 50 bytes at a time. so, please select a file at small size. if you select big size, transmit time is so long.

 transmited file is saved in 'C://Network/'